mrbotcr/py3ClimMob/README.md

 - Get quick insights from extensive automatic reports.
 - Use a suite of open-source tools to gain in-depth understanding trends and patterns.

-For more information visit the https://climmob.net
+For more information visit https://climmob.net

 ## The tricot approach